 (nc) for the purposes of the Community Protection (Offender Reporting) Act 2004 section 85F or 85G;

+(nd) for the purposes of the Criminal Organisations Control Act 2012;

 (n) for a purpose prescribed by the regulations.

 (2) This section does not apply in relation to information that cannot be used to discover the identity of a person.